De la capăt: Background and composition

 Voltaj is a Romanian band, consisting of Călin Goia on lead vocals, Gabriel Constantin on guitar, Adrian Cristecu on keyboards, Valeriu Ionescu on bass and Oliver Sterian on drums.
 "De la capăt", a Romanian language song, was released for digital download by Cat Music and Voltz Media on 31 October 2014.
 Since then, two more versions of the song had been created: "De la capăt (All Over Again)", in Romanian and English, and "All Over Again", solely in English.
 They were featured alongside a shortened edit of "De la capăt" on its digital re-release on 17 March 2015 conducted by the same labels.
-Cat Music also published an enhanced CD in Romania on 30 March 2015, further listing the music video of "De la capăt (All Over Again)", a TV documentary surrounding it, and the short film Calea Dunǎrii (Way of the Danube).
+Cat Music also published an enhanced CD in Romania on 30 March 2015, further listing the music video of "De la capăt (All Over Again)", a TV documentary surrounding it, and the short film Calea Dunării (Way of the Danube).

 The lyrics of "De la capăt (All Over Again)" were written by Goia, Constantin, Cristescu, Silviu Marian Păduraru and Victor Răzvan Alstani, while music was composed by the aforementioned alongside Monica-Ana Stevens and Andrei-Mădalin Leonte.
 Musically, "De la capăt" has been described as an indie pop rock and soft rock song.
 It is a manifesto, raising awareness for children whose parents have left them behind to work abroad.
 Voltaj also previously had launched online campaigns in collaboration with Romanian child-care organizations to support the same cause.
 Goia further elaborated:

 "Those kids live a trauma because of the lack of affection when their parents are away, working abroad, although they receive gifts and packages from them.
 People must know that Romanians are not lazy or thieves and the biggest majority are hard-working and honest, making enormous sacrifices for their families left behind.
 Therefore, they must be respected and not discriminated because of this."